Three Perspectives on DNA

 Emphasizing that humanity's collective Shift in consciousness will be realized only 'when we have learned to use our sense of hearing fully,' Berendt quotes from Isaiah: 'Hear, and your soul shall live.'

-This line of reasoning is echoed by Dennis Holtje in a wonderful little book entitled From Light to Sound: The Spiritual Progression
+This line of reasoning is echoed by Dennis Holtje in a wonderful little book entitled From Light to Sound: The Spiritual Progression.

 'The stunning simplicity of the Sound energy confounds the mind,' explains Holtje.
 'We are conditioned to use the mind to solve all of life's dilemmas, unaware that the … energy of Sound … provides the permanent solution of awakened spiritual living.'

-Now, to avoid confusion, allow me to emphasize once again that the transformational sound energy being referenced is hyperdimensional
+Now, to avoid confusion, allow me to emphasize once again that the transformational sound energy being referenced is hyperdimensional in nature.

 It is absolutely true that we can produce audible sounds here in space-time to stimulate repatterning—via DNA—of our sonic templates in time-space.